truenas/documentation/content/SCALE/Shares/WebDAV.md

 {{< toc >}}

-WebDAV stands for Web-based Distributed Authoring and Versioning, which is an extension to HTTP that lets view/edit remote content on the web.
+WebDAV stands for Web-based Distributed Authoring and Versioning, which is an extension to HTTP.
 In TrueNAS, WebDAV shares can be created so that authenticated users can browse the contents of a specified pool, dataset, or directory from a web browser.

 {{< include file="static/includes/SharingPrereqs.md.part" markdown="true" >}}